larsks/sqlcli/README.md

     | net0-subnet0 |   10.0.0.0/24   |
     +--------------+-----------------+

+If you don't specify a SQL query on the command line, `sqlcli` will read a query from stdin.

 Options
 =======

 - `--url`, `-u` *url* -- specify the database url on the command line.

+    Defaults to the value of the `SQLCLI_URL` environment variable.

 - `--config`, `-f` *path* -- path to an INI-style config file.

+    Defaults to the value of `SQLCLI_INI_FILE` environment variable.

 - `--item`, `-i` *section*/*param* -- specify the section and
   parameter name from which to extract the url.

+    Defaults tot he value of the `SQLCLI_INI_ITEM` environment variable.

 - `--verbose`,`-v` -- enable verbose logging
 - `--fs` -- use an output field separator other than `,`
+- `--pretty`, `-p` -- generate formatted table output

 [sqlalchemy]: http://www.sqlalchemy.org/